kislayaaakash/weather-app/README.md

      - Before update, set the `lastUpdated` field with the current UTC time.
 3. API failure scenarios:
    - Wrong city input: Return empty data with a corresponding message and status code.
-   - Other issues: Fall back to the backup, generate weather advice, and if not found, return 503 error with the message: "Service temporarily unavailable."
+   - Other issues: Fall back to the backup, retrieve data from backup and filter out the past records, generate weather advice, then update the backup file if data has been filtered.
+If       not found, return 503 error with the message: "Service temporarily unavailable."

 #### Offline Mode:
-1. Directly retrieve weather details from the backup, generate weather advice, and return.
+1. Directly retrieve weather details from the backup, retrieve data from backup and filter out the past records, generate weather advice, then update the backup file if data has been filtered.
 2. If unavailable return 503 error with the message: "Service temporarily unavailable."

 #### Flow Diagram: